Generic Name: Telbivudine Tablets (tel BI vyoo deen)

 Brand Name: Tyzeka

-- Hepatitis B has gotten worse when this medicine (telbivudine tablets) was stopped in some people with hepatitis B. Close follow-up for a few months is needed when therapy is stopped in people who have hepatitis B. Do not stop taking this medicine without calling your doctor.
+- Hepatitis B has gotten worse when this medicine (telbivudine tablets) was stopped in some people with hepatitis B. Close follow-up for a few months is needed when therapy is stopped in people who have hepatitis B. Do not stop taking this medicine (telbivudine tablets) without calling your doctor.
 Talk with your doctor.

 Uses of Telbivudine Tablets: